Los Ciegos Del Barrio: History

-By 2014, a vast majority of performances featured what they dubbed the "Core 4:" Alvin Suarez, Derek Christopher Suarez, Jimmy Fontanez and Machete, though others would occasionally join, such as Jaime Diaz on bass, Tony Jimenez on congas and Domingo Pascual on timbales and guira.
+By 2014, a vast majority of performances featured what they dubbed the "Core 4:" Alvin Suarez, Derek Christopher Suarez, Jimmy Fontanez and Machete, though others would occasionally join, such as Jaime Diaz on bass, Tony Jimenez on congas and Domingo Pascual on timbales and güira.
 Derek Christopher Suarez began playing more keyboard for "Los Ciegos, particularly when Machete was unavailable.

 In the Spring of 2015, the Ciegos released a single, a salsa version of the 1982 hit, "Mama Used to Say" by Junior.
 The Ciegos' version was arranged by Machete and is sung by Jimmy Fontanez and Derek Christopher Suarez.
 The band's overall growth and ability is even more noticeable in this track, which exhibits a heavy Cuban influence.

 Later that same year, another single, "Baby Boy," written and sung by Alvin Suarez, was released.
 Written and sung by Alvin Suarez, this song, like "Loco," is a fusion of rock and bachata.

 Both of the 2015 releases have been highly acclaimed for their creativity, production, musical arrangements, vocal work and subject matter, and have also enjoyed mainstream radio play in different parts of the United States.
 They are also putting up high download numbers from various digital music web sites, including Spotify and Deezer.